slaclab/sdf-docs/reference.md

 ### What is a Slurm Partition? :id=partition

 A Partition is a logical grouping of Batch Nodes.
 These may be servers of a similar technical specification (eg Cascade Lake CPUs, Telsa GPUs etc), or by ownership of the servers - eg SUNCAT group may have purchased so many servers, so we put them all into a Partition.
 For the SDF, we partition machines according to science and engineering groups who have [purchased servers](resources-and-allocations.md#contributing-to-sdf) for the SDF.
 We do this such that members (or associates) of those groups can have priority access to their hardware.
-Whilst we give everyone access to all hardware via the [shared partition](#shared-partition) users who belong to groups who do not own any hardware in SDF will have lower priority access to use stakeholder’s resources.
+Whilst we give everyone access to all hardware via the [shared partition](#shared-partition) users who belong to groups who do not own any hardware in SDF will have lower priority access to use stakeholderÂ’s resources.

 ### How do I See the Status of the available resources?